Go to home page

 Socialising an African Pouched Rat

 All the advice and guidance about socialising Pouched Rats, so they can be kept as pets, says that the best way is to hand rear them from before they are weaned so they trust you and bond to you.
-However getting pouched rats at this age is very difficult unless you have your own breeding pair and bottle feeding baby rats must be a very time consuming and skilled task.
-I had great trouble finding any rats for sale let alone a rat this young.
+However getting pouched rats at this age is very difficult unless you have your own breeding pair and bottle feeding baby rats is a very time consuming and skilled task.
+It can be difficult finding any rats for sale let alone rats this young.

-Kali was about six weeks old when I got her and she quickly let me know that she wasn't interested in interacting with me at all and that she saw me as a threat.
+My first rat, Kali, was the most difficult to socialise.
+She was about six weeks old when I got her and she quickly let me know that she wasn’t interested in interacting with me at all and that she saw me as a threat.
 She would hide when I went near her house and she bit me when I tried to pick her up.
-I've gradually got Kali to accept me by a combination of bribes and gentle force.
-The methods I used are given below.
+I gradually got Kali to accept me by a combination of bribes and gentle force.

 Training methods